Posts Tagged ‘Virgin’

 The Government is therefore looking to promote/fund the extension of this Next Generation Access network into these “excluded” areas.
 I have been saying that 2Mbps is not enough and it is good that the Government clearly recognizes this.

-The funding for the rural Next Gen access is likely to come from a complex variety of sources.
+The funding for the rural Next Gen broadband access is likely to come from a complex variety of sources.
 It includes a new tax levied of 50 pence on every copper phone line.
 I assume it includes Virgin cable connections to keep the playing field level.
 This will have to be passed on to customers so the immediate effect is a rise in the cost of broadband.
 It will also add to the overheads of the ISP which has to collect it.

 The funding collected will be available on a competitive tender basis.
 I would expect the Government to somehow identify specific projects for funding and make the moneys available for competitive bids.
 Otherwise someone with BT with the massive resources available to put specific projects together would cream all the cash.